itsgreggreg/haskell_quick_reference/README.md

  - Enabled with `{-# LANGUAGE  QuasiQuotes #-}`
  - Let you use/implement a DSL to write haskell
  - Follows format of `[functionName| some-content |]`
+ - Are context aware so you can include bindings in scope

 Truncated example for producing html in haskell with Yesod:
 ```haskell